ValyrianTech/HexGlobe/README.md

   - Zoom level (1-10): Controls how many hexagons are visible on screen
   - H3 Resolution (0-15): Controls the actual size of each hexagon on Earth's surface
 - **Neighbor Ordering**:
-  - Neighbors are stored in a consistent clockwise order
+  - Neighbors are stored in a dictionary with descriptive position keys
+  - Position keys follow a flat-bottom hexagon orientation (bottom_middle, bottom_left, top_left, etc.)
-  - The ordering is based on geographic orientation relative to the equator
+  - Positions are determined based on geographic orientation relative to the equator
+  - For pentagons, the missing position is marked with "pentagon"
-  - This provides a consistent navigation experience regardless of location
+  - This provides a consistent and intuitive way to access specific neighbors by their relative position
 - **Resolution Mapping**:
   - Each tile stores IDs for the same geographic location at all H3 resolutions (0-15)
   - Lower resolutions are computed by walking up the parent hierarchy